Roscoe Collegiate High School

-Roscoe Collegiate High School or RCHS is a 2A public high school located in Roscoe, Texas (USA).
-It is part of the Roscoe Independent School District located in north west Nolan County.
+Roscoe Collegiate High School or RCHS is a 2A public high school located in Roscoe, Texas, United States.
+It is part of the Roscoe Collegiate Independent School District located in north west Nolan County.
 In 2009, Roscoe Collegiate High School received the Texas Education Agency's Early College High School designation, making it the only rural school in Texas to be designated as such.
 In 2011, the school was rated "Recognized" by the Texas Education Agency.

 Athletics

 The Roscoe Collegiate Plowboys compete in the following sports: